adbar/trafilatura/README.rst

     $ trafilatura --xml --URL "https://de.creativecommons.org/index.php/was-ist-cc/"
     $ # outputs main text with basic XML structure ...

-A HTML document (and response body) can also be piped to the trafilatura:
+You can also pipe a HTML document (and response body) to the trafilatura:

 .. code-block:: bash